viamatt/Meshcore-Repeater-MQTT-Gateway/QUICKSTART.md

    Port: 1883 (use 8883 for TLS)
    [Rest can use defaults]
    ```
    Note: Country/Region inputs are normalized to uppercase and spaces removed.
-Use ISO2 for country (e.g., AU).
+Use ISO2 for country (e.g., AU) and state (e.g. NSW).
 For TLS:
    - Set Port to 8883 and Enable TLS = y
    - Use custom CA = n (firmware embeds the broker CA)
    - The firmware will retry via resolved IP if the certificate CN is an IP.